bruunoporto/dearpygui-minecraft-compass/README.md

 # dearpygui-minecraft-compass
-Just the minecraft compass in a dearpygui interface
+Just a functional minecraft compass as an element of the dearpygui interface